-To learn more about Palmetto Place check out our 2014 Annual Report!
-This report will provide you with an opportunity to learn more about our accomplishments and challenges, our staff, and statistics throughout 2014 at Palmetto Place.
-Visit this link to view our 2014 Annual Report: https://ppcsannualreport.squarespace.com/new-cover-page-1/
+To learn more about Palmetto Place check out our 2015 Annual Report!
+This report will provide you with an opportunity to learn more about our accomplishments and challenges and surprising statistics from 2015.
+Visit this link to view our 2015 Annual Report.

 In addition to the services above, Palmetto Place has developed an independent living skills program for high school aged residents and unaccompanied youth, with the support of the United Way of the Midlands.